-The table A below identifies the different enforcement actions that are available for us to initiate.
-An overview of the circumstances in which their use may be appropriate is included.
+The different enforcement actions that are available for us to initiate are set out in Table A below with an overview of the circumstances in which their use may be appropriate.
 It should be noted that this is not a hierarchy of enforcement actions or a series of sequential enforcement steps.
-We will take whatever action is the most appropriate to achieve our outcomes and to change behaviour.
-Also, we are not limited to choosing one type of enforcement action and that in some circumstances a combination of enforcement actions may be required.
+We will take whatever action is the most appropriate to achieve our outcomes, particularly to change behaviour.
+Also, we are not limited to choosing one type of enforcement action and, in some circumstances a combination of enforcement actions may be used.